Weight Lifting, Weightlifting or Olympic Weightlifting?

-For new weightlifters who can't find local weightlifting coaches, there are weightlifting books and DVDs available that can help you learn the snatch and clean & jerk, as well as supplemental lifts like the back squat, front squat, press, push press and more.
+For new weightlifters who can't find local weightlifting coaches, there are weightlifting books and videos available that can help you learn the snatch and clean & jerk, as well as supplemental lifts like the back squat, front squat, press, push press and more.
 There is also a lot of free information on weightlifting and learning the Olympic lifts on the internet.
-This website has a lot of free weightlifting articles, weightlifting training and instructional videos, and a forum to get advice and feedback on your weightlifting technique and program design.
+This website has a lot of free weightlifting articles and videos.

 Where Do I Train for Olympic Weightlifting?

 Finding a gym that allows Olympic weightlifting and has the appropriate equipment, such as weightlifting platforms, proper barbells and bumper plates, can be nearly as difficult as finding a qualified weightlifting coach.
-You can find weightlifting clubs on the USA Weightlifting website or search the internet for local gyms that have the appropriate equipment and facility.
+You can find weightlifting clubs on the USA Weightlifting website or view our affiliate gyms or certified coaches.

 Where Can I Find Olympic Weightlifting Training Programs and Workouts?

 Olympic Weightlifting: A Complete Guide for Athletes & Coaches contains information on designing weightlifting training programs as well as many sample programs.
-Catalyst Athletics also posts a free daily weightlifting workout and free weightlifting programs on the website.
+Catalyst Athletics also posts a daily weightlifting workout and weightlifting programs on the website.

 How Do I Compete in Olympic Weightlifting?